JopjeKnopje/Wavy-Waves/README.md

 For the hardware take a look at [HARDWARE.md](HARDWARE.md)

+## TODO
+- [ ] Proper logging system instead of just spamming the console with messages.
+- [ ] Serial interface to setup the upper and lower bound for the pressure sensors.

 ## Building the firmware
 Move into the directory of the device you want to build for, either.